Title: Nou ni Sumaho ga Umerareta

 Cast: Ito Atsushi, Shinkawa Yua and Kishitani Goro.

 Orimo Keita (Ito Atsushi) is salaryman working at the fashion company Exaltant.
 He is dull guy, divorced, with child, and has hopes of reuniting with his ex, but is let down when he finds out his ex has a fiancé.
 To make matters worse he becomes a target of restructuring, and he is asked to voluntarily retire.
 One evening while sitting in the park, he is suddenly struck by a shooting star, only to wake up, and be able to peak into other people's phones: he has become a smartphone on his own.
-At first, he hates the idea: finds out his coworkers dislike him, and that his closes friend tries to get him fired.
-But soon enough a girl appears in front of him, Ishino Ryuko (Shinkawa Yua), telling to use his powers for good.
+At first, he hates the idea: he finds out his coworkers dislike him, and that his closes friend tries to get him fired.
+But soon enough a girl appears in front of him, Ishino Ryuko (Shinkawa Yua), telling him to use his powers for good.
 Ryuko wants Keita to help her take revenge of their boss Kurube Jin (Kishitani Goro), who had made her business go down, by stealing her ideas.

-Wanting to help her and deciding to use his power for good, the two become a great team, but soon enough they notice that everyone other "smartphone-human" they had encountered before, seems to disappear one by one...
+Wanting to help her and deciding to use his power for good, the two become a great team, but soon enough they notice that every other "smartphone-human" they had encountered before, seems to disappear one by one...

 As Japanese dramas go, this one is right up their ally.
 It’s absurd, funny, silly, teaches you about morals and explains values, all at the same time.
 If you aren’t used to those dramas, you’ve been watching the wrong type, because that is why I love Japanese dramas.
 It’s not serious, and does not have a heart wrenching romance or plot, but still manages to make you like all characters.
 It might not be the most well-written screenplay, or even make sense most of the time, but I believe that is the charm.